Watan Group: Watan Risk Management

 Watan Risk Management (WRM) was established in 2005 by the Popal brothers and a former member of the Special Boat Service and is described as a "private military arm".
 In 2007, their armoury of Kalashnikovs was seized by the police despite their documentation being in order, the company believed that the raid was orchestrated by competitors in the Ministry of Interior to seize parts of their business.
 A major part of their business is protecting convoys of trucks carrying supplies for the American Army between Kabul and Kandahar.
 An article in 2009, published in The Nation accused the company of paying the Taliban so that their convoys are not attacked.
 An Afghan official commented that around 10% of the $360 million contract may be paid to the Taliban to protect the convoys.
 They control the highway between Kabul and Kandahar which all trucking companies must use to transport goods away from Kabul.
 They control the road because they have a pact with a local militia leader, Commander Ruhullah, who is thought to charge $1,500 for one truck to travel to Kandahar, a distance of 300 kilometers.

 In response to the article published in The Nation and that was also published in other publications, including The Guardian, the chairman of the group Ahmad Rateb Popal wrote a letter disputing the accuracy of the report.
 He stated that they have not received any business as a result of being related to Hamid Karzai and that they do not pay anybody to prevent convoys being attacked (in fact 50 guards die each month on average).
 He also suggested that the success of the companies meant that competitors where jealous and therefore told The Nation's reporter facts that were untrue.
-Afghan MP Nur-ul-haq Olomi told CBC News that it was unlikely that a security company could function without bribing insurgents saying that if companies did not pay "the convoys were burned and that's it."
+A Former Afghan Communist General and Member of Parliament Nur-ul-haq ulumi told CBC News that it was unlikely that a security company could function without bribing insurgents saying that if companies did not pay "the convoys were burned and that's it."
 Michael Semple, an expert on the Taliban, also said that it was likely WRM pay to travel safely along stretches of highway.